 Executive Board of German-Polish Youth Office

 The Executive Board of the German-Polish Youth Office has two chief executive officers (CEOs), one from Poland and one from Germany, appointed for five years by the governments of the two countries.
-The Polish CEO is Dariusz Pawłoś and the German CEO is Stephan Erb.
+The German CEO is Stephan Erb.

 The GPYO offices in Warsaw and Potsdam employ about 30 people.
 Both teams consist of employees from Poland and Germany.